 I love wearing linen garments in the summer, and that’s no secret.
-It’s strong, beautifully textured and keeps me and my clothes cool and dry when I’m making it through those summer months.
+It’s strong, beautifully textured and keeps me cool and dry when I make it through those summer months.
 But not everyone is a fan of it, so let’s go through these reasons, and how we can resolve them.

 It’s Not Soft

-Okay, so this isn’t the most soft kind of fabric you can find.
+Okay, so this isn’t the softest fabric you can find.
 You want something that feels nice on your skin, not just a fabric that’s practical.
-So there’s a few options with how to deal with this.
+So there’s a few ways to deal with this.

 Firstly, give yourself the chance to wash the garment a few times.
 Linen is known for its strength, and as a result you will find the fabric a little crisp and hard for your liking.
 But after a few washes, maybe even in warmer water, you’ll find the fabric start to feel a little more flexible.
 It helps to add a bit of fabric softener too in your washes to speed up that process a little.

 Or if you can’t wait that long and want your linen to be softer sooner, you could try the next idea.